iniemamocny/stawiaczscian/apps/api/README.md

 - `progress` – conversion progress in percent (0–100)
 - `url` – download link for the GLB file when `status` is `done`

+For real-time updates without polling, open a WebSocket connection to `/ws`.
+The server sends JSON messages of the form `{ "id": "<scan-id>", "progress": <number> }` whenever conversion progress changes.

 ## Listing scans

 Retrieve identifiers of stored scans: